PeteHaitch/phd_thesis/markdown/bootcamp_plan.md

 ## Research questions

+* What DNA methylation is
+* What bisulfite-sequencing is and how people use it
+* Why statistics is needed
+* What questions I have addressed
+* How my work is useful

 # Chapter outlines

 For each chapter I outline my plans and add checkboxes for what is and is not drafted.